wellguimaraes/actionware/README.md

 - get rid of strings to identify actions
 - loading and error states for every action with no extra code.

+#### Requirements
+Actionware is intended to be used with Redux and Redux-Thunk.

 # Use it

 ##### Action creators: